Sufyx/Sudoku/README.md

 This is a project I did as part of SV-College's Front-End development course.
 It was done by me and another person.
 I was responsible for desiging everything to do with the game and board's logic and behaviour.
-Including but not limited to the initial creation of the board and the 'hint', 'check', 'solve' mechanisms.
+Including but not limited to the initial creation of the board and the 'hint', 'check', 'solve' and 'new-board' mechanisms.
 - - - - -
 #### Features: